TatuArvela/react-testbench/NOTES.md

 Previously common frameworks and tools include Mocha, Chai, Sinon and Enzyme, but the new tools are a lot easier to use.

-We can also check the test coverage of our code, to see if there are components especially lacking in tests.
-This can be done with the --coverage flag for Jest.
+We can check the test coverage of our code, to see if there are components especially lacking in tests.
+This can be done with the `--coverage` option for Jest.
 Full coverage is usually not a reasonable goal, instead one should first cover functions that process data, and then see if there is something else that could be covered.

+Just something I'd like to mention as a side-note, to evaluate the quality of our tests, we can also use something called mutation testing.
+This runs the tests against multiple versions of the code that have been automatically modified to be incorrect.
+This helps to identify weak tests that could allow buggy code.
+The most popular option to use with Jest would be StrykerJS.

 ### Testing methods